SQream/sqream_docs/guides/operations/setup/installing_monit.rst

 The **Installing Monit** procedures describes how to install Monit in one of the following three ways:

  * :ref:`Installing Monit using CentOS <installing-monit-using-centos>`
- * :ref:`Installing Monit using Ubuntu`
+ * :ref:`Installing Monit using Ubuntu <installing-monit-using-ubuntu>`
- * Installing Monit using Ubuntu offline.
+ * :ref:`Installing Monit using Ubuntu offline <installing-monit-using-ubuntu-offline>`

 Installing Monit Using CentOS:
 ------------------------------------

-.. _installing-monit-using-centOS:
+.. _installing-monit-using-centos:

 **To install Monit using CentOS:**